A few months ago marked our one year anniversary of living here in lovely Wellington.

 14. Wellington Museum – Free

-I had rather low expectations for Wellington Museum, perhaps because I felt it would pale in comparison to Te Papa.
-I was very pleasantly surprised!
-Its cases are replete with intriguing local artefacts, including costumes from the wonderful What We Do in the Shadows (the movie was set here in Wellington – writer/director/actor Taika Waititi is another prominent local son).
+It took me ages to pay a visit to Wellington Museum, mostly because I felt it would pale in comparison to Te Papa.
+I was so wrong!
+Its cases are replete with intriguing local artefacts, including a replica set of crown jewels and costumes from the wonderful What We Do in the Shadows (the movie was set here in Wellington – writer/director/actor Taika Waititi is another prominent local son).

 15. Old St Paul’s – Free